Apricot-S/xiangting/README.md

 # xiangting

-A library for calculation of deficiency number (a.k.a. xiangting number, 向聴数).
+A library for calculating the deficiency number (a.k.a. the xiangting number, 向聴数).

 This library is based on the algorithm in [Nyanten](https://github.com/Cryolite/nyanten).
-However, the following differences apply:
+However, it introduces the following additional features:

-- Supports both calculations that include and exclude melds (副露) when considering the four tiles in a hand.
+- Supports rules that include and exclude melded tiles when determining if a hand contains four identical tiles.
 - Supports three-player mahjong.

 Documentation: